With summer a fading memory, hiking might be far from mind. But don’t pack up the kids’ hiking boots just yet.

 Check conditions: Methow Ranger District, 509-997-2131

 Directions: Drive Highway 20 east from Interstate 5 to the trailhead at Rainy Pass.
-Drive time from Seattle is three hours.
+Drive time from Seattle is about three hours one-way.
 You need a National Forest pass to park.
+More information on the .
+WTA website

 Description: This classic kid-friendly hike in the North Cascades is dazzling when saved for autumn.
 Late-season huckleberries cling to fire-hued bushes along the trail, and wide-open vistas remind you of why you live in the Northwest (despite the winter that is just around the corner).
 The star attraction of this hike, however, is the flame yellow of the autumn alpine larches, which are usually at their peak in mid-October.